Farm Policy Issues that Matter

 Labeling Genetically Engineered Food and Protecting Farmers from Monsanto

 The U.S. Department of Agriculture has deregulated genetically engineered (GE) corn, soybean, cotton, sugar beets and alfalfa, opening the door for tens of thousands of acres to be planted with these crops.
-Once released into the environment GE seeds can contaminate non-GE and organic seed.
-Despite this, Monsanto zealously enforces its patents, investigating and suing farmers for patent infringement when their crop is contaminated.
-OEFFA is working to ensure legal protection for farmers if their fields become contaminated and protect consumer choice by demanding that GE products are labeled.
-Learn more.
+OEFFA is working to protect consumer choice by demanding that GE products are labeled.

 Creating Smart Food Safety Regulations

-In January, the Food and Drug Administration released two proposed food safety rules.
+In January 2013, the Food and Drug Administration released two proposed food safety rules.
 Once fully implemented, these rules will apply to about 80 percent of the nation's food supply, impacting growers, processors, and food businesses across Ohio and the nation.
 OEFFA is working to ensure new regulations address the needs of local and sustainable farmers, while also protecting the safety of our food.
-Learn more.

 Ensuring Balanced Ohio Livestock Care Standards

 Big Ag spent $4 million campaigning for a Livestock Care Standards Board with the authority to regulate all livestock producers in the state.
 OEFFA is working to make sure that animal care standards protect diversified livestock producers and backyard farmers.

 Protecting a Consumer's Right to Know What's In Their Milk